common83/androidExamples/README.md

 # androidExamples
-here are code examples that I  work out  learning android programming
+here are code examples that I  work out  learning android programming. here now is the first app hello world